dlab-arp/Gait_Reasoning/README.md

 pip install transformers ultralytics gradio opencv-python pandas

 python ogs_app.py
+Open the gradio link
 Select a video, click "Execute Clinical Analysis" and view the Chain-of-Thought reasoning and clinical assessment in real-time.

 **Future Work**
-* Expanded Pathology Fine-Tuning: Training the VLM on a larger subset of severe clinical deviations to lower the MAE on complex walker/crutch use-cases.
+* Expanded Pathology Fine-Tuning: Training the VLM on a larger subset of severe clinical deviations to lower the MAE on pathology cases.
-* Edge Deployment: Optimizing the quantized model for deployment on portable clinical tablets.
+* Edge Deployment: Optimizing the quantized model for deployment on portable clinical tablets and cell phones.